- PhD candidate Shannon McCluskey

 - Compare the presence of prey species with stomach contents of stranded dolphins.

 - Investigate trophic level interactions of dolphins and prey using stable isotope analyses.

-- Develop a spatially explicit model of environmental drivers in the coastal region that influence dolphin movement and behavior.
+- Develop a spatially-explicit model of environmental drivers in the coastal region influencing dolphin movement and behaviour.

 Three fishing gears (seine, trap, and gillnet) were used to sample fish from sites within three habitats (ocean, bay, and estuary) during summer and winter months from 2008-2010.
 Over 45,000 fish were caught and identified!
 (The majority of fish were released alive after being weighed and measured).

 The most commonly captured fish were burned in a bomb calorimeter to determine energy content per gram.
 Stomachs from 12 stranded dolphins were dissected and prey parts identified.
 Samples from plankton, algae, fish, crabs, and dolphins were analyzed for signatures of carbon and nitrogen to determine approximate feeding locations and trophic levels.

 - McCluskey, S.M., Bejder, L. and Loneragan, N.R.
 (2016).
 Dolphin Prey Availability and Calorific Value in an Estuarine and Coastal Environment.
 Frontiers in Marine Science 3:30. doi: 10.3389/fmars.2016.00030

 The above Research Bulletin provides a plain-English summary of Shannon’s recently published SWMRP research, which revealed seasonal variability in the biomass and energy density of potential dolphin prey species in Bunbury waters (pdf here).